London is an Accessible City.

 - in Municipal Off-Street Parking Lots that use a Pay and Display Master Meter, an APP must be displayed when parking in the designated accessible spots.
 A daily maximum of two hours free parking is available in these designated spaces.
 In all other parking spaces within the lot, time must be purchased from the Master Meter and the receipt displayed on the dash of the vehicle.

-Below are a list of taxi services in London, Ontario that offer accessible cab services with equipped vehicles:
+Below is a list of taxi companies in London, Ontario that offer accessible cab services with equipped vehicles: